 One option is to bite the bullet and admit that there is no fundamental difference in kind between access-related preferences and run-of-the-mill preferences after all.
 As Putnam et. al. (2019) point out, irrespective of any special claim to compensation that one might propose be tied to their disability status, aspects of our common social life might be condemned for being unjustly restrictive.
 Broadly egalitarian concerns require that we build inclusive environments for the wide range of human variation and that each person’s claims to aspects of our common social life be respected in their full weight.
 On this view, when there are conflicts between two preferences, in general, the stronger preferences ought to win out.
-As a point in favour of this approach to access conflicts, strength of preference is likely to correspond to willingness to participate, and thus honoring stronger preferences is more likely to retain the broadest range of participation, which might be seen as an important aspect of promoting inclusivity.
+As a point in favour of this approach to access conflicts, strength of preference is likely to correspond to willingness to participate, thus honoring stronger preferences is more likely to retain the broadest range of participation, which might be seen as an important aspect of promoting inclusivity.

 While it seems that we ought to pay special attention to neurodiversity-related requests due to a privileged status that they have, on this view it is not because they actually have any such status or are more important than any other preferences.
 One way of explaining why these requests nevertheless seem to be worthy of special attention is that they tend to be subject to significantly more invalidation than other kinds of preferences.
 We have reason to treat them as if they have a special normative status because we are epistemically positioned poorly with respect to their recognition.
 As a result, we assume that such preferences are much weaker than they in fact are.
-This view suggests that to adjudicate conflicts, we should look to the relative strength of preferences, but adjust the weightings in favour of neurodiversity-related claims due to these foreseeable epistemic gaps.
+This view suggests that to adjudicate conflicts, we should look to the relative strength of preferences, but then adjust the weightings in favour of neurodiversity-related claims due to these foreseeable epistemic gaps.

 What kinds of epistemic problems might warrant such a norm?
 First, neurodivergent people are subject to testimonial injustice (Fricker 2007), in which we are systematically wronged in our capacity as knowers, even of, and indeed especially of, our own experience and needs.
 We are subject to testimonial injustice, that is, credibility deficits on the basis of prejudicial characterizations of people with neurodivergent traits and/or labels.
 We are socially devalued, as a group, due to our identity group-membership, cast as emotionally unstable, cognitively unreliable, or bizarre, as well as dangerous and morally suspicious: features that interfere with the perceived credibility of our characterizations of our own experiences and needs [(Jackson et al (2009): 167–168, Carel and Kidd (2014): 529, Kurs and Grinshpoon (2018)].
 This credibility deficit leads to a second factor that works in tandem—namely, that we are less likely to express our preferences because we face poor outcomes when we do.
 Given stigma and the longstanding trope of disabled people as burdens, we tend to downplay our own access needs.